liamrosenfeld/Tonnetz/text/explain-music.md

 It is a lattice diagram representing tonal space.
 That is a fancy way of describing the reality of it being a series of triangles where each vertex is a note and each triangle is a major (pointing down) or minor (pointing up) triad consisting of the notes in its vertices.

-The method in which the notes of t he Tonnetz are laid out allows for its seemingly magical musical potential.
+The method in which the notes of the Tonnetz are laid out allows for its seemingly magical musical potential.
 Left to right horizontally, it increases by fifths.
 Descending vertically, it increases by major thirds.

-That order allows for the Tonnetz to tie into Neo-Riemannian Theory as each each primary Neo-Riemannian transformations can be represented by reflecting the triangle over one of its sides.
+That order allows for the Tonnetz to tie into Neo-Riemannian Theory as each primary Neo-Riemannian transformations can be represented by reflecting the triangle over one of its sides.

 The three-dimensional visualization of the Tonnetz is a torus, so it will loop both horizontally and vertically.
 However, it loops vertically much quicker than horizontally so that is the only direction it will loop in the visualization.

-In order for these triads to comply with existing music theory rules, the Tonnetz assumes enharmonic equivalence (in other words, Ab = G#) along with no distinctions between octaves.
+For these triads to comply with existing music theory rules, the Tonnetz assumes enharmonic equivalence (in other words, Ab = G#) along with no distinctions between octaves.

 ## The Three Primary Transformations